-d) The employee should write to the Chair of Governors within 10 working days of receipt of the outcome decision letter, using the pro-forma at Appendix 5.
-An appeals committee will be nominated to hear the appeal.
-In some cases it may be necessary to set up an ad hoc panel consisting of three Governors with no connections with the school or the people concerned.
+- i) The employee should write to the Chair of Governors within 10 working days (excluding schools closure periods) of receipt of the outcome decision letter, using the pro-forma at Appendix 4. - ii) An appeals committee will be nominated to hear the appeal.
+In some cases, it may be necessary to set up an ad hoc panel consisting of three Governors with no connections to the school or the people concerned.
 (The Governing Body of each school in the Local Authority will be asked to nominate a Governor to serve on ad hoc panels).

-Employees must register their appeal within this period otherwise they will be deemed to have accepted the decision at the Grievance Hearing; appeals will not be accepted after this period.
+NB: Employees must register their appeal within this period otherwise they will be deemed to have accepted the decision at the Grievance Hearing; appeals will not be accepted after this period.

-- e) The appeal pro-forma must be completed, stating clearly: - why the employee is dissatisfied with the outcome decision; - what alternative solution they are seeking to resolve his/her grievance.

-No new evidence, i.e. evidence that was not raised and submitted previously at the grievance hearing, by either party can be presented at the appeal.

-- f) On receipt of the appeal pro-forma, a Grievance Appeal Committee of the Governing Body will be convened to consider the matter further.
-A representative from Human Resources will be present to provide advice. - g) The Chair of Governors will contact the employee within 5 working days to acknowledge receipt of the appeal.
-The meeting will then be arranged within 15 working days.
-If this is not possible, he/she will write to the employee to explain the reason for the delay, and give an indication of when the hearing will be held; this will be within a maximum 20 working days from the date the appeal was received.
-5 workings days' notice of the meeting and any documentary evidence together with the names of witness should be given.
+- iii) The appeal pro-forma must be completed, stating clearly: - why the employee is dissatisfied with the outcome decision; - what alternative solution they are seeking to resolve their grievance. - iv) No new evidence, i.e., evidence that was not raised and submitted previously at the grievance hearing, by either party can be presented at the appeal. - v) On receipt of the appeal pro-forma, a Grievance Appeal Committee of the Governing Body will be convened to consider the matter further.
+A representative from the Schools HR Advisory Service (or an alternative HR provider) will be present to provide advice - vi) The Chair of Governors will contact the employee within 5 working days (excluding schools closure periods) to acknowledge receipt of the appeal.
+The meeting will then be arranged within 15 working days (excluding schools closure periods).
+If this is not possible, they will write to the employee to explain the reason for the delay and give an indication of when the hearing will be held;

+this will be within a maximum 20 working days (excluding schools closure periods) from the date the appeal was received.
+5 working days (excluding schools closure periods) notice of the meeting and any documentary evidence together with the names of witness should be given.
 The meeting should follow the procedure as set out in Appendix 4.

-The purpose of the appeal committee is to consider the grounds that have been put forward and to assess whether or not the conclusion reached at the grievance committee was appropriate.
-The appeal is not a rehearing of the original grievance, but rather a consideration of the specific areas of which the employee is dissatisfied in relation to the original grievance.

-Following meeting of the Appeal Committee, the Chair of Governors will notify the employee in writing of the committee's decision and any action that is proposed to resolve the grievance raised, within 5 working days of the Appeal Committee.
-The timescale may be extended, (up to a further 10 working days or in some cases longer with the employee's agreement), if further investigations are necessary.
+- vii) The purpose of the appeal committee is to consider the grounds that have been put forward and to assess whether or not the conclusion reached at the grievance committee was appropriate.
+The appeal is not a rehearing of the original grievance, but rather a consideration of the specific areas of which the employee is dissatisfied in relation to the original grievance. - viii) Following the Appeal meeting, the Chair of Appeal Committee will notify the employee in writing of the committee's decision and any action that is proposed to resolve the grievance raised, within 5 working days (excluding schools closure periods) of the meeting.
+The timescale may be extended, (up to a further 10 working days (excluding schools closure periods) or in some cases longer with the employee's agreement), if further investigations are necessary.